Father’s Day Special – Cuban Pianists Bebo y Chucho Valdés

 Pilar, Bebo, and boy Chucho

-Bebo Valdés left Cuba in 1960, separating from his wife and 5 kids, one of which was Chucho Valdés, who was 19 at the time.
-Bebo established himself in Mexico briefly before joining the Lecuona Cuban Boys orchestra in Spain, and touring Europe with them.
-In one of the stops in Stockholm, he met and married his second wife, and stayed living there starting a new family, until he moved to Malaga, Spain in 2008.
+Bebo Valdés left Cuba in 1960, separating from his wife and 5 kids, one of which was Chucho Valdés.
+Chucho was 19 at the time.
+Bebo established himself in Mexico briefly before joining the Lecuona Cuban Boys orchestra in Spain.
+The separation proved fatal for the relationship with his son, as they did not speak to each other for many years.

 Chucho Valdés: a prodigy on his own right